BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/SQL.md

 ## Simple Queries

 Before you can enter a query, you must select a database.
-By browsing the tables, you have done so and "Database: my_movies" should appear at the top of the page.
+By browsing the tables, you have already done so and "Database: my_movies" should appear at the top of the page.
 If not, click **my_movies** in the left column to select the database.

 Now click the **SQL** tab.